HIPAA training not only protects patients. It also empowers employees.

 Learn more about HIPAA training for employees

-Our team at EdgePoint Learning offers both fully-customized and off-the-shelf mobile and online eLearning HIPAA training resources for your employees.
+Our team at EdgePoint Learning offers fully-customized mobile and online eLearning HIPAA training resources for your employees.
 Let us help you find a solution that fits your needs (and your budget!).